nicolasventer/nicolasventer/README.md

 Hello,

 I'm a software engineer, full stack developer.
-I used to program in C++, TypeScript/JavaScript, React.
+I use to program in C++, TypeScript/JavaScript, React.

 ### Schema Generator